postcss/autoprefixer/README.md

 Most new CSS features will require client side JavaScript to handle correctly a new behavior.

-Depending on what you consider being a "polyfill", you can take a look to some other tools and libraries.
+Depending on what you consider being a “polyfill”, you can take a look to some other tools and libraries.
 If you just look for syntax sugar, you might take a look to:

 - [CSS Grace], a PostCSS plugin that handles some IE hacks (opacity, rgba, inline-block, etc) in addition to some non-standard handy shortcuts.
 - [cssnext], a tool that allows you to write standard CSS syntax non-implemented yet in browsers (custom properties, custom media, color functions, etc).
   It includes autoprefixer and can be used as a PostCSS plugin too.